destinyae/sign-in-with-solana/README.md

 You can find the source code for the example implementation [here](https://github.com/phantom/sign-in-with-solana/tree/main/example-dapp).

 You can play around with SIWS here: [https://siws.vercel.app/](https://siws.vercel.app/).
-Note: Currently SIWS is only supported on Phantom extension (version >=23.11.0)
+Note: Currently SIWS is only supported on the Phantom extension (version >=23.11.0)